 Fixed income risks include interest-rate and credit risk.
 Typically, when interest rates rise, there is a corresponding decline in bond values.
 Credit risk refers to the possibility that the bond issuer will not be able to make principal and interest payments.

 This material is not intended to be relied upon as a forecast, research or investment advice, and is not a recommendation, offer or solicitation to buy or sell any securities or to adopt any investment strategy.
-The opinions expressed are as of April 2018 and may change as subsequent conditions vary.
+The opinions expressed are as of the date indicated and may change as subsequent conditions vary.
 The information and opinions contained in this post are derived from proprietary and non-proprietary sources deemed by BlackRock to be reliable, are not necessarily all-inclusive and are not guaranteed as to accuracy.
 As such, no warranty of accuracy or reliability is given and no responsibility arising in any other way for errors and omissions (including responsibility to any person by reason of negligence) is accepted by BlackRock, its officers, employees or agents.
 This post may contain “forward-looking” information that is not purely historical in nature.
 Such information may include, among other things, projections and forecasts.
-There is no guarantee that any forecasts made will come to pass.
+There is no guarantee that any of these views will come to pass.
 Reliance upon information in this post is at the sole discretion of the reader.